Gifts of RRSPs and RRIFs

 What it is:

 Registered Retirement Savings Plans (RRSPs) and Registered Retired Income Funds (RRIFs) often include family members or other significant loved ones as beneficiaries.
-However, if you are confident that your family is provided for, you can include a charity in your RRSP or RRIF plan.
+However, if you are confident that your family is provided for, you can include a charity in your plans for the disbursement of the proceeds from your RRSP or RRIF.

 - simplicity (no legal documents or complicated trust arrangements are required)